marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_6/modular_application.md

   graphs, and all sorts of surprises.
 <br>
 - Note that you can use all the features of Java 11 without converting your application to modules (except the features in this module chapter, of course!.
-Please make sure you have a reason for migrating and don't think it is required.)
+Please make sure you have a reason for migrating and don't think it is required).
 - If you need to be prepared to migrate real applications to use modules, consider reading *The Java Module System by Nicolai Parlog (Manning PUblications, 2019).
 ---